 - Uses simpler words in place of certain legal terms.
-For example, this chapter generally says making a complaint rather than filing a grievance, coverage decision rather than organization determination or coverage determination or at-risk determination, and independent review organization instead of Independent Review Entity. - It also uses abbreviations as little as possible.
+For example, this chapter generally says making a complaint rather than filing a grievance, coverage decision rather than organization determination and independent review organization instead of Independent Review Entity. - It also uses abbreviations as little as possible.